torberglund/trader/README.md

 # Trading Bot

 This repository contains a minimal command line trading bot that connects to the Alpaca API.
-It provides four simple trading strategies:
+It provides multiple trading strategies and a combined strategy that aggregates their signals:

 - Moving Average Crossover (`ma`)
 - RSI with Bollinger Bands (`rsi_bb`)
 - Intraday High/Low Breakout (`breakout`)
 - EMA Pullback (`ema`)
+- Combined strategy using all of the above (`combo`)

 The bot is intended for educational use.
 It defaults to Alpaca's paper trading endpoint so you can paper trade safely.
+Each order will print suggested stop loss and take-profit levels when available.
 You must set your API credentials in the
 environment:

 ```bash